benomat/scripts/README.md

-all scripts except lock by me

-all scripts compatible with lvl 3 exploits (externals)
+all scripts compatible with executors like solara or incognito

 # Scripts